PROJECT (noun): A temporary endeavor undertaken to create a unique product, service, or result. (Project Management Institute)

-The Project Management Office supports consistent project management practices for the Information Technology Unit (ITU), enabling project leaders to successfully deliver their promised value to their customers.
-The Office ensures that effective project management is a core competency of the ITU.
+The Project Management Office (PMO) supports consistent project management practices for Information Technology Services (ITS), enabling project leaders to successfully deliver their promised value to their customers.
+The Office ensures that effective project management is a core competency of ITS.

 Where to Start

 Not sure what it is you are looking for or even where to start?
 Check out the Getting Started page for more information on where to find what you need on the PMO web site from general project management information, to Mason's Project Management Framework to how to start a project and more.
 Still have questions?
 For more information or questions, please contact the PMO directly at firstname.lastname@example.org.